huexotzinca/Dockers/ubuntu/development/README.md

 - [NVM](https://github.com/creationix/nvm)**
 - [RVM](https://rvm.io/)**

-** For NVM and RVM check this [list](https://github.com/huexotzinca/Dockers/tree/ubuntu-base/ubuntu/base) that show you info from the packages and tools installed into the base image.
+** For NVM and RVM check this [list](https://github.com/huexotzinca/Dockers/tree/ubuntu-base/ubuntu/base), that will show you info from the packages and tools installed into the base image.

-> Remember the main user info is the next (User/Password):
+> Remember the main user info are the next (User/Password):
 >
 >	`docker/docker`
 >